sergiopaglialunga/Cloud-computing-with-AWS/multi_AZ_deployments.md

 with an NACL I have to define an exit rule (in and out)

+we must define outbound rules for NACL, in the security group we only define inbound rules.

 a subnet can have many EC2 instances (servers)

 Stateful firewalls are capable of monitoring and detecting states of all traffic on a network to track and defend based on traffic patterns and flows.
 Stateless firewalls, however, only focus on individual packets, using preset rules to filter traffic.